Siromanec/binary_search_tree/README.md

-for statistics create a LinkedBST object and call demo_bst method. tests for linear tree not included cause its a bad use of binary tree
+for statistics create a LinkedBST object and call demo_bst method. tests for linear tree not included
+'cause it's a bad use of binary tree